Time loss may = muscle loss in active myositis diseases…

 An Instructional on Manual Muscle Testing (MMT 8) – available for download:

-A Video of the Functional Index-3 (FI-3) will soon appear here!
+A Video of the FI-3 will soon appear here!
 But for now:

 The FI-3 objectively measures muscle endurance by counting repetitions of a task in just 3 muscle groups counting with a metronome marking time: